harmonydata/harmonydata.github.io/content/en/gad-7-vs-sdq.md

 ## Harmonising and comparing GAD-7 vs SDQ: Introducing a New Approach to Comparing Psychological Tools through Harmony

 Comparing psychological questionnaire tools can be a practical yet time-consuming task for psychologists and researchers.
-Welcome Harmony, a transformative software developed specifically to streamline and optimise this ordinarily tedious process.
-One highly pertinent comparison in the field today is the parallel between the Generalised Anxiety Disorder Assessment (GAD-7) and the Strengths and Difficulties Questionnaire (SDQ).
-Herein lies our focus in this article: dissecting, drawing parallels, and contrasting GAD-7 vs SDQ.
+Harmony is a free software tool developed specifically to streamline and optimise harmonisation.
+Imagine you want to compare the Generalised Anxiety Disorder Assessment (GAD-7) and the Strengths and Difficulties Questionnaire (SDQ).
+How would you identify which items match between the GAD-7 vs SDQ?

 {{< htmlcode >}}
 <img src="/images/gad-7-scanned-min.webp" />